-Spring will be here someday, and that means Horse Show time!
+Spring is here, which means it's almost Horse Show time!
 The 33rd Annual Pegasus Horse Show will take place on Saturday, June 7, 2014, from 10am-3pm at Pegasus Farm.
 CLICK HERE for more information.

 CLICK HERE for a PDF flyer with more information.